 Personal Spending Account (PSA) allotments are considered a part of an employee’s total compensation and thus are counted as taxable income and must be reflected on their T4A.

-For the year 2020, employees who worked from home more than 50% of the time, for at least four weeks in a row due to COVID-19 can apply for a tax deduction of $2.00/day, to a maximum of $400.00!
+For the year 2020 and 2021, employees who worked from home more than 50% of the time, for at least four weeks in a row due to COVID-19 can apply for a tax deduction of $2.00/day, to a maximum of $400.00!
 What’s more, this can be done by employees without any employer-provided documentation.

 Consider reminding any employees who were (or still are) working remotely about this change.
 You can learn more about this from the Canada Revenue Agency (CRA) website.